frintstones/frintstones.github.io2/_pages/publications.md

 "Entrepreneurial Failure and New Start-up Performance: The Role of Entrepreneur’s Behavior Changed after Previous Start-up Failure", with [Aaron Chatterji][aaron] and [Wonjoon Kim][wjkim] - Reject and resubmit decision at *Strategic Management Journal*.

-<--   <small>  Conference Presentation: The 2020 meetings of Society of Economics of the HOusehold (SEHO), Venice, Italy, May 2020 (Canceled due to COVID-19 Pandemic). </small> -->

 "COVID-19, Digitization, and Entrepreneurship: Evidence from the Current Population Survey", with Taekyun Kim, [Wonjoon Kim][wjkim], and [Hyejin Youn][hy] - 1st round revise and resubmit decision at *Strategic Entrepreneurship Journal*.

-<--   <small>  Conference Presentation: The 2020 meetings of Society of Economics of the HOusehold (SEHO), Venice, Italy, May 2020 (Canceled due to COVID-19 Pandemic). </small> -->